rija/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 This part of the CI/CD process has to be explicitly executed from the GitLab pipelines page.

 Prior to this, a host machine has to be instantiated with a secure Docker daemon on which the GigaDB application will be deployed.
-This machine can be used for a specific environment, most likely staging or live.
+In addition, an RDS machine is created to provide a PostgreSQL database for GigaDB.
+Both these machines can be used for a specific environment, most likely staging or live.

 There are two pre-requisites to fulfill before.
 First, GitLab needs be configured for build and deployment to production (staging and live).
 Second, several tools are needed to set up a Docker-enabled server on the AWS cloud: